Visarion Puiu: Early life and monastic career

 On 17 March 1921, Puiu was elected Bishop of Argeș.
 He was consecrated in that position on 25 March by Metropolitan of Wallachia Miron Cristea in the Bucharest Metropolitan Cathedral and invested into the office that day by King Ferdinand.
 Two days later, he was installed in the episcopal chair at the Curtea de Argeș Cathedral; he remained there for two years.
 In 1923 he moved to Bălți as bishop of Hotin, where he remained until 1935.
 From this position, he organized theological schools, printing houses, the Clergy’s Aid House, and church workshops attached to monasteries.
 He restored 397 churches and 40 parish houses, built a candle factory, a sanatorium, and constructed six churches in Bălți.
 According to Florin Ţuscanu, he worked alongside the Romanian authorities to improve the living conditions of the city’s inhabitants, ensuring access to water and electricity, developing railway transport, rebuilding the sewage system, and overseeing the construction of an airfield, a slaughterhouse, a public bath, and a maternity hospital.
+During his tenure in Bălți, Visarion Puiu came into conflict with the local Jewish community in 1924.
+The community had obtained approval to build a large synagogue on the foundation where an Orthodox church had originally been planned, even requesting that the Romanian authorities demolish the Christian foundation and grant the materials to the Jewish community for the synagogue.
+Visarion Puiu traveled to Bucharest to explain the situation; subsequently, the Ministry of Cults and Arts ordered the demolition of the synagogue’s walls, allowing the construction of the Christian church to proceed.
+At its consecration, a flood of believers arrived from all the neighboring villages.

 The political situation in Romania in the late 1920s and early 1930s was marked by the rise of a fascist movement known as the Legion of the Archangel Michael.
 The Legion was founded in 1927 by Corneliu Zelea Codreanu as a breakaway group from A. C. Cuza's far-right antisemitic party called the National-Christian Defense League.
 Throughout the late 1920s and the early 1930s, the Legion steadily increased its membership among students, peasants, workers and tradesmen, but also among priests.
 The term "Iron Guard", often used nowadays as an alternative name for the Legion, only appeared in 1930 and originally designated the paramilitary branch of the organization.

 In 1935, Puiu appointed Archimandrite Antim Nica exarch in charge of the monasteries in his Bishopric of Hotin.
 In the following years, under Puiu's influence, Nica would become a member of the Iron Guard and a teaching assistant of Iuliu Scriban.
 Scriban, Nica and Puiu would all three be involved in the future Romanian Orthodox Mission in Transnistria.